Morphee Production Deployment with Coolify

 Issue: CORS errors

-# Verify CORS_ORIGINS includes frontend domain
+# Verify MORPHEE_CORS_ORIGINS includes frontend domain

-docker exec <backend-container> env | grep CORS_ORIGINS
+docker exec <server-container> env | grep MORPHEE_CORS

 # Should include: https://app.morphee.app